digitalcraftsman/hugo-creative-theme/README.md

 The hero acts as an eye-catcher for your site.
 So consider to give him a nice background.
 You just need to replace the [`header.jpg`](//github.com/digitalcraftsman/hugo-creative-theme/blob/master/static/img/header.jpg) at [`static/img`](//github.com/digitalcraftsman/hugo-creative-theme/tree/master/static/img) with your own.
 But it's important that you use the same filename.

+### Add your services

+This section should show your capabilities and skills.
+You can change the services under `[params.services]` in the [`config.toml`](//github.com/digitalcraftsman/hugo-creative-theme/blob/dev/examples/config.toml).

+The array below contains all information of your services.
+All icons are represented by the first index of the arrays.
+Those are CSS classes of the Fontawesome icon set.
+You can find more icons under at the their [project website](//fortawesome.github.io/Font-Awesome/icons).
+The following indexes are the service title and a short description.

+fourth = ["icon", "title", "description"]

 ### Create your portfolio